Study abroad dreams become reality for four more winners through the Global Study Awards

 Shine Aung – (Myanmar/Netherlands) going to study a Bachelor’s in Social Sciences at Georgetown University, USA

 “While striving to realize my ambition to connect my country with the rest of the world through diplomacy, it is incredibly motivating and comforting to have someone believing in my abilities and willing to help me along the way.
-Winning this award has given me confidence to storm forward even harder”
+Winning this award has given me the confidence to storm forward even harder”

 Clara Kamphorst Leal da Silva – (Brazil) going to study a Master’s in Law at Leiden University, Netherlands

 “For long I have dreamed of pursuing my studies abroad and building a career in human rights.
 With the Global Study Awards I finally can.
-I cannot express my gratitude and how honored I feel to be one of the winners.
+I cannot express my gratitude and how honoured I feel to be one of the winners.
 I still have to pinch myself to make sure this is in fact happening.
 I will cherish this opportunity with all my heart and I am eager to produce a meaningful impact on my surroundings.
-I am ready to embark in this journey!”
+I am ready to embark on this journey!”

 Kingston Nwosu – (Nigeria) going to study a Master’s in Finance and Management at Cranfield University, UK.

 “Over the years, I have learned to dream big even if I don’t have the means.
-Foreign post graduate education has been one of them and now I’m set to make it a reality.
+Foreign postgraduate education has been one of them and now I’m set to make it a reality.
 I am grateful to TGSA for believing in my potential.
 I will maximize this opportunity to achieve my career goals, and to inspire others to keep their dreams alive.”

 Amanda Lucia de Toro Alimonda – (Argentina) going to study a Master of Public Policy (MPP) at Oxford University, UK.

 “The Global Study Awards have reaffirmed my belief that with passion, effort and persistence everything is possible.
-I am incredibly grateful for this life changing opportunity which will allow me to pursue a degree at Oxford to continue advocating for a more transparent and humane world.
+I am incredibly grateful for this life-changing opportunity which will allow me to pursue a degree at Oxford to continue advocating for a more transparent and humane world.
 I have no doubt this will be an inspiring experience and can´t wait to meet my future classmates!”

 For more updates, follow us!